Unscripted DC

 What Is an RPP Zone?

 If a block is in an RPP zone, non-residents can only park there for a maximum of two hours during enforcement hours.
 After that, they can be ticketed — every two hours they overstay.
+Residents with a valid RPP sticker for that zone can park without the two-hour limit.

 How to Spot an RPP Zone